Learn how the Bocada Cloud Backup Health Score is calculated, and ways to improve your score

 5 - Standard Backup Activity Notification Email

-This measures whether or not at least one user within the Bocada Cloud account has the standard Backup Activity Notification enabled to email a daily, weekly or monthly summary of backup activity, including all successees and failures.
+This measures whether or not at least one user within the Bocada Cloud account has the standard Backup Activity Notification enabled to email a daily, weekly or monthly summary of backup activity, including all successes and failures.
 This is enabled by default for all users, but can be disabled.
 The measure assigns points if at least one user in the account has it enabled.
 It's worth 5% of the overall score.

 - How to improve your score on this measure: enable the Backup Activity Notification email under User Settings in your Bocada Cloud account.

-6 - Unprotected Resources
+6 - Percent of Unprotected Resources

-- How to improve your score on this measure: protect resources that are currently unprotected by backing them up.
-If a resource does not need to be backed up for some reason (e.g. development or test machine), "ignore" that resource in the Inventory Summary report so that it is listed as ignored and not factored into the scoring.
+- Pro & Ultimate Plan subscribers: connect an inventory source to Bocada Cloud (AWS, Azure, Google Cloud or VMWare vCenter) and use the Resource Audit report to see which resources are unprotected and then ensure they are backed up.
+If a resource does not need to be backed up for some reason (e.g. a development or test machine), "ignore" that resource in the Resource Audit report > Unprotected Resources tab so that it is listed as ignored and not factored into the scoring.
+If your inventory source is not currently supported in Bocada Cloud, let us know by submitting your request using a support ticket, or contact us.

 If you have questions or issues with the Backup Health Score feature, create a Support Ticket in Bocada Cloud, or contact us.